weiwei-liu/data-modelling-with-postgres/README.md

 ## Project Description
 In this project, you'll apply what you've learned on data modelling with Postgres and build an ETL pipeline using Python.
 To complete the project, you will need to define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.

+## Dataset
+### Song Dataset
+The first dataset is a subset of real data from the Million Song Dataset.
+Each file is in JSON format and contains metadata about a song and the artist of that song.
+The files are partitioned by the first three letters of each song's track ID.
+For example, here are filepaths to two files in this dataset.

+`song_data/A/B/C/TRABCEI128F424C983.json`
+`song_data/A/A/B/TRAABJL12903CDCF1A.json`